Skip to main content

 Redis

-The OpenTelemetry Collector's Redis receiver collects 31+ metrics from Redis 6.0+, including memory usage, keyspace hit ratios, connection counts, command latency, and replication status.
+The OpenTelemetry Collector's Redis receiver collects 33 metrics from Redis 6.0+ over a single TCP connection, including command throughput, keyspace hit/miss ratio, memory saturation, fragmentation, connection load, persistence state, and replication offset.
+The receiver reads Redis INFO and COMMAND introspection - no exporter sidecar is needed.
 This guide configures the receiver, verifies connectivity, and ships metrics to base14 Scout.

 Prerequisites